GNOME/tinysparql/docs/reference/libtracker-sparql/tutorial.md

 unusual features that make it able to scale from small private databases to large distributed ones.

-This is not all that there is, and perhaps the "everything is a graph" mindset takes a while to think intuitively about to anyone with a background in relational databases.
-The purpose that this tutorial hopefully achieved is that SPARQL queries will now look familiar, and became approachable to reason about.
+Perhaps the "everything is a graph" mindset takes a while to think intuitively about to anyone with a background in relational databases.
+As with any complex language, mastery requires dedication.
+This is probably just the beginning of a journey.